etro-js/etro/README.md

 ## Running the Examples

-Start the development server (only used for convience while developing; you don't need a server to use Etro):
+Start the development server (only used for convenience while developing; you don't need a server to use Etro):

 ```